Serve Our City

 UrbanPromise Nashville’s ultimate goal is to develop refugee youth into leaders who are passionate about serving their communities to advance good and bring glory to God.
 Our great hope is that refugee youth transform Nashville from the inside out by sharing and showing the love of Jesus throughout the city.

-For more information about UP Nashville, head to our website www.urbanpromisenashville.org, or to learn more about specific volunteer needs and times, click here to email Shawna Sheahen.
-Interested in volunteering?
-Click here to fill out the UrbanPromise Nashville form.
+For more information about UP Nashville, head to urbanpromisenashville.org, or to learn more about specific volunteer needs and times, email shawna.upnashville(at)gmail(dot)com.